-The National Museum of Modern Art, Tokyo (MoMAT) will once again be holding its Free Admission Day for access to its Permanent Collection.
+The National Museum of Modern Art, Tokyo (MoMAT) offers visitors the chance to experience its works courtesy of its Free Admission Day for access to its Permanent Collection.

 Please check the official website for special exhibition details, other free admission days and notes on photography within the museum.